Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Experiments

 \subsection{Results}

-\textbf{Compared with State-of-the-arts.} For a comprehensive comparison, we compare our method with other state-of-the-arts under both frame-level and video-level evaluations.
+\textbf{Compared with State-of-the-art Methods.} For a comprehensive comparison, we compare our method with other state-of-the-art methods under both frame-level and video-level evaluations.

 Table~\ref{tab:frame} shows the cross-dataset evaluation results in frame-level AUC.
 In this scenario, all methods are trained on the FF++ c23 set and evaluated across different datasets.
 Note that the results of CFM~\cite{cfm}, ED~\cite{ba}, FoCus~\cite{focus}, LSDA~\cite{lsda}, DiffusionFake~\cite{diffusionfake} and UDD~\cite{udd} are taken from their original papers.
 Since SBI~\cite{sbi} does not report its frame-level results, we use the reproduced results from CFM.
-For all the rest methods, we take the results from the method LSDA~\cite{lsda}.
-Our Forenscis Adapter (denoted as ForAda) outperforms existing state-of-the-art methods on six datasets -- CDF-v1, CDF-v2, DFDC, DFDCP, DFD and WDF -- by margins of $\bm{4.7\%}$, $\bm{3.1\%}$, $\bm{8.5\%}$, $\bm{3.4\%}$, $\bm{1.8\%}$, $\bm{0.2\%}$, respectively, highlighting the effectiveness of proposed adaptation strategies.
-Moreover, Forenscis Adapter++ (denoted as ForAda++) further improves upon ForAda, achieving average gain of $\bm{1.3\%}$.
-In particular, ForAda++ obtains $\bm{1.2\%}$, $\bm{0.3\%}$, $\bm{2.0\%}$, $\bm{1.0\%}$, $\bm{4.7\%}$ gain on CDF-v1, CDF-v2, DFDC, DFDCP and WDF, respectively, while exhibiting a $\bm{1.1\%}$ decrease on DFD.
+For all remaining methods, we take the results from LSDA~\cite{lsda}.

+Our Forensics Adapter (denoted as ForAda) outperforms existing state-of-the-art methods on six datasets -- CDF-v1, CDF-v2, DFDC, DFDCP, DFD and WDF -- by margins of $\bm{4.7\%}$, $\bm{3.1\%}$, $\bm{8.5\%}$, $\bm{3.4\%}$, $\bm{1.8\%}$, $\bm{0.2\%}$, respectively, highlighting the effectiveness of the proposed adaptation strategies. {Moreover, Forensics Adapter++ (denoted as ForAda++) improves the average performance of ForAda by $\bm{1.3\%}$.
+Specifically, ForAda++ yields gains of $\bm{1.2\%}$, $\bm{0.3\%}$, $\bm{2.0\%}$, $\bm{1.0\%}$, and $\bm{4.7\%}$ on CDF-v1, CDF-v2, DFDC, DFDCP, and WDF, respectively, while exhibiting a $\bm{1.1\%}$ decrease on DFD.
 We conjecture that, for relatively complex datasets, visual forgery cues tend to be more subtle, and incorporating textual modality can more effectively assist in localizing manipulated regions and uncovering forgery-related clues.
 In contrast, on relatively simpler datasets, visual information alone is already sufficiently discriminative, thereby limiting the additional benefit of textual modality.
-Overall, ForAda++ still achieves superior average performance over all six datasets, demonstrating the overall benefit of incorporating textual modality.
+Overall, ForAda++ still achieves superior average performance over all six datasets, demonstrating the overall benefit of incorporating textual modality. }